 Myth #7: A Loud Rumble from a Water Heater Indicates It Is Poised to Explode

 It is possible the gurgling noise emanating from your Florida home's water heater is a sign of trouble.
 However, this noise is not an indication the unit is ready to explode or malfunction in any other manner.
 If your water heater rumbles, stay calm.
 This noise is likely the result of hard water sediment being shifted around within the water heater by the burner along the bottom.
 This movement has the potential to create fairly loud noises.
 However, the noise is merely the result of air popping as it cannot rise to the top due to sediment blocking its path.
 Instead of panicking and assuming you will have to replace your water heater, contact our local plumbers in Florida to drain and flush the water heater as necessary.

 Being clear on the actual dos and don’ts of your home plumbing system will enable you to help it function smoother, and increase its efficiency and longevity.
 Do not make the mistake of believing in certain long-standing myths only to have damaged pipes, drains, and more.
 Get your facts right and trust only the professionals to keep your plumbing system in good shape.

-You can rely on Erica’s Plumbing & Restoration Services to keep your plumbing system up and running always.
-If you ever experience trouble with your pipes, drains, toilets, and such, make it a point to ask the experts at Erica’s Plumbing & Restoration for advice on sorting these issues.
+You can rely on Erica's Plumbing, Air Conditioning and Restoration Services to keep your plumbing system up and running always.
+If you ever experience trouble with your pipes, drains, toilets, and such, make it a point to ask the experts at Erica's Plumbing, Air Conditioning and Restoration for advice on sorting these issues.
 We are available 24*7 to help you repair and replace your plumbing system.